7 Things You Need To Know

 7. Can you use Cash App internationally?

-Okay, so we’ve mentioned a couple of times that you can use Cash App to send to people you know and trust in the UK.
+Okay, so we’ve mentioned a couple of times that you can use Cash App to send to people you know and trust in the UK or USA.

 So does Cash App work internationally?

-Unfortunately, international payments aren’t Cash App’s strength right now, barring your small USD-GBP transfers at the mid market rate.
+Unfortunately, international payments aren’t Cash App’s strength right now, barring small USD-GBP or GBP-USD transfers.

 Cash App International Transfer Alternatives